h7b/h7b-dendron-netlify/vault/blog.compare-tax-investment-us-vn.md

 ![tax-compare](https://ik.imagekit.io/casa/h7b-dendron/Screenshot_2022-05-18_195315_OajCY9rjFs.jpg?ik-sdk-version=javascript-1.4.3&updatedAt=1652896465225){max-width: 300px, display: block, margin: 0 auto}

-### Conclusion
+## Conclusion

-Surprisingly, with the simple and strict assumption as mentioned above, the tax bill of an investor in Vn will be much less than the one in US.
+Surprisingly, with the simple and strict assumption as mentioned above, the tax bill of an investor in VN will be much less than the one in US.